 Sabre Corporation is currently one of the world’s leading travel data suppliers.
 Multiple tour operators, online travel portals and agencies around the world are lining up to get a Sabre API Integration as part of their online booking engine or mobile booking app.
 Thus, this company currently holds a 35% market share in flight bookings alone.

 Sabre is a complex organization, which gets even more sophisticated when you dig deeper and get to dealing with it directly.
-This article is a sort of an informative entry guide to help our fellow travel professionals get to terms with this company.
+This article is a sort of informative entry guide to help our fellow travel professionals get in terms with this company.
 The advice and helpful information we share here are based on our long-standing practical experience as a company holding Sabre’s Authorized Developer Partner status.
 You will learn about peculiarities of Sabre GDS application process, its requirements for applicants, a number of pain points related to the development process, Sabre configuration and more.

 Sabre was originally launched by American Airlines in 1960 as a Global Distribution System.
-Since then it evolved into a large and established technology platform.
+Since then, it evolved into a large and established technology platform.
 Besides acting as a supplier / distributor of airline fares, Sabre is involved in other fields of activity:

 Thus, a business relationship with Sabre can enhance the company in terms of distribution and overall technological capacity.
 But let us focus solely on Saber’s airfare distribution service — its most widely known field of activity.